 With these specialty services, children are receiving higher-quality mental health treatment and care, and many have experienced shorter lengths of stay in the ED.
 They are also being discharged to their homes with resources for their families to better understand their needs long-term.
 All of these successes are possible in large part because of philanthropy.

-“Support from our community of donors ensures we can offer this full spectrum of services during this national mental health crisis,” says Abigail Donovan, MD, associate director of the APS and director of Child Psychiatry Emergency Services at Mass General.
+“Support from our community of donors ensures we can offer this full spectrum of services during this national mental health crisis,” says Abigail Donovan, MD, medical director of the APS and director of Child Psychiatry Emergency Services at Mass General.
 “This is a care differentiator here that does not exist in many other hospitals — and the need for this specialty psychiatric support at Mass General is not going away anytime soon.”

 Patient Impact Spotlight